gardener/landscaper/docs/usage/Annotations.md

 If the annotation `landscaper.gardener.cloud/delete-without-uninstall: "true"` has been added to an installation, then afterwards a deletion of the installation has the following effect:

-- the installation, its sub installations, executions, and deploy items will be deleted,
+- The installation, its sub installations, executions, and deploy items will be deleted,
-- the installed artifacts on the target clusters will not be deleted.
-Particular deployer might try to uninstall the artefacts on the target cluster first but if this step fails, they must continue, i.e. remove the finalizer at the deploy item.
+- The installed artifacts on the target clusters will not be deleted.
+The deployers will only remove the finalizers at the deploy items such that they could be deleted.

 Note that you have to add the annotation **before** you delete the installation.